Undergraduate Research Explorer

 Location: Dependent on the nature of the research project that the student is undertaking.

-Hours Involved: 14 full weeks during the summer term, beginning no earlier than May and ending no later than September of the funding year.
+Hours Involved: 14-16 full weeks during the summer term, between May 1 and September 30 of the funding year.

 Application Required: Yes.
 Each division will set its own application deadline.
-Typically applications are due from late March to early April.
+Typically applications are due from late February to early March.
+For divisional deadlines, please refer to the UTEA website.